 You can learn more about filing requirements, including new requirements applicable to supporting organizations, at IRS Nonprofits and Charities.

-6. Operating Within Your Exempt PURPOSE Endangers Your 501(c)(3) IRS Tax-Exempt Status
+6. Not Operating Within Your Exempt PURPOSE Endangers Your 501(c)(3) IRS Tax-Exempt Status

 This can be really troublesome.
 A 501(c)(3) with the IRS tax-exemption received it because it promised to fulfill a charitable mission or purpose.
 Day to day it must pursue the exempt activities it promised in its IRS application for exemption.
 If an organization's activities go toward something other than its original purposes, it must inform the IRS to prevent future problems.
 If you’re unsure whether a deviation is significant enough to report, contact a nonprofit attorney.